-Toxic Shock Syndrome (TSS) Risks
+Toxic Shock Syndrome (TSS) Risks - GYN 5

+DEFINITION

-DEFINITION Toxic shock syndrome (TSS) is a rare but potentially fatal disease that, when related to menstruation occurs most frequently in young women aged 15 to 24, usually in association with tampons but can include other intravaginal menstrual product use.
+Toxic shock syndrome (TSS) is a rare but potentially fatal disease that, when related to menstruation occurs most frequently in young women aged 15 to 24, usually in association with tampons but can include other intravaginal menstrual product use.
 It can occur in children, men, and women.
-Non-menstrual toxic shock can be associated with vaginal contraception, and postoperative wounds.
-TSS is caused by the production of toxins from bacteria, most commonly staphylococcus aureus, which infects the blood stream and results in a systemic reaction.
+Non-menstrual toxic shock can be associated with vaginal contraception, skin injury, and postoperative wounds.
+TSS is caused by the production of toxins from bacteria, most commonly Staphylococcus aureus or group A Streptococcus, which infect the bloodstream and results in a systemic reaction.
 It may be fatal in 50% of cases.

+SUBJECTIVE

+May include:

+- 1. LMP

+- 2. Prolonged use of intravaginal menstrual products, including tampons with menses or mid-cycle bleeding

+- 3. Prolonged use of vaginal contraception

+- 4. Use of vaginal contraceptive devices for menstrual protection

+- 5. Use of vaginal insertion devices for urinary incontinence

+- 6. Complaints of dizziness, weakness, chills or malaise

+- 7. Sudden onset of fever (over 102°F)

+- 8. Nausea, vomiting or diarrhea

+- 9. Muscular aches and pains

+- 10. Headaches, light-headedness, fainting, confusion or hypotension

+- 11. Sore throat

+- 12. Bloodshot eyes

+- 13. Skin rash (sunburn-like), red palms and soles or peeling of the skin on the palms and soles

+- 14. Recent childbirth

+OBJECTIVE

+May include:

-SUBJECTIVE May include: 1.
-LMP 2.
-Prolonged use of intravaginal menstrual products including tampons with menses or mid-cycle bleeding 3.
-Prolonged use of vaginal contraception 4.
-Use of vaginal contraceptive devices for menstrual protection 5.
-Use of vaginal insertion devices for urinary incontinence Complaints of dizziness, weakness, chills or malaise Sudden onset of fever (over 102°F) 8.
-Nausea, vomiting or diarrhea 9.
-Muscular aches and pains 10.
-Headaches, light-headedness, fainting, confusion or hypotension 11.
-Sore throat 12.
-Bloodshot eyes 13.
-Skin rash (sunburn-like), red palms and soles or peeling of the skin on the palms and soles 14.
-Recent childbirth OBJECTIVE May include: 1.
-Forgotten tampon/device upon examination 2.
-Remnants of tampon, sponge or latex found in vagina upon examination 3.
-Pelvic exam may reveal erythema of vaginal mucosa or vaginal ulcerations 4.
-Elevated temperature (>38.9°C/102°F), diarrhea, headache, nausea/vomiting or seizures 5.
-Hemodynamic signs associated with shock, including decreased blood pressure and increased pulse and respiration 6.
-Generalized erythema rash and skin desquamation (looks like sunburn)> This is especially noticeable on the trunk, neck, palms of hands and soles of feet.
-Skin peeling usually occurs 1-2 weeks after the rash appears 7.
-Client may appear disoriented or confused LABORATORY 1.
-No specific test is available to confirm a TSS diagnosis.
-2. Vaginitis cervicitis screening, as appropriate.
-ASSESSMENT Toxic Shock Risks or suspected Toxic Shock Syndrome (TSS) PLAN 1.
-Remove tampon or other vaginal foreign body Remove tampon of other vaginal loteign body Immediate consultation with a physician is warranted for suspect of TSS and explain to the client the need for immediate hospitalization.
-3. Client education should be aimed at prevention or lowering the risks of TSS CLIENT 1.
-Educate all clients that the risk of TSS can be greatly reduced by following the EDUCATION recommended tampon guidelines.
-(The FDA requires manufacturers to give information about TSS and absorbency on the box or in package insert.) a.
-Avoid super absorbent tampons; use the lowest absorbency tampon. b.
-Alternate the use of tampons with menstrual pads.
+- 1. Forgotten tampon/device upon examination - 2.
+Remnants of tampon, sponge or latex found in vagina upon examination - Pelvic exam may reveal erythema of vaginal mucosa or vaginal ulcerations - 4.
+Elevated temperature (>38.9°C/102°F), diarrhea, headache, nausea/vomiting or seizures - 5.
+Hemodynamic signs associated with shock, including decreased blood pressure and increased pulse and respiration - 6.
+Generalized erythema rash and skin desquamation (looks like sunburn).
+This is especially noticeable on the trunk, neck, palms of hands and soles of feet.
+Skin peeling usually occurs 1-2 weeks after the rash appears - 7.
+Client may appear disoriented or confused

+LABORATORY

+- 1. No specific test is available to confirm a TSS diagnosis. - 2.
+Vaginitis cervicitis screening, as appropriate.

+ASSESSMENT

+Toxic Shock Risks or suspected Toxic Shock Syndrome (TSS)

+Effective Date: 12/1/2024 Last Reviewed: 10/24/2023

+Next Scheduled Review: 10/1/2024

+PI AN

+- 1. Remove tampon or other vaginal foreign body - 2.
+Immediate consultation with a physician is warranted for suspicion of TSS and explain to the client the need for immediate hospitalization. - 3.
+Client education should be aimed at preventing or lowering the risks of TSS

+CLIENT EDUCATION